-A: At VIBE, the K¹² curriculum is designed to meet the needs of a variety of students, not only in intense areas of interest but also to provide opportunities to work with other students with similar interests.
+A: At VIBE, both Stride and Venture Upward curriculum are designed to meet the needs of a variety of students, not only in intense areas of interest but also to provide opportunities to work with other students with similar interests.

 Q: Will this program intrude into my home?

 A: There are no home visits as part of the program, and there are no cameras or any other intrusions into your home.
 If the use of a webcam will enhance the learning experience of your child, we can accommodate your student’s needs.
 This school was created to help your child obtain a first-class education and serve your family’s needs.
 If you ever feel that it is not right for your family or your child, you can withdraw your child at any time.

 Testing & Attendance FAQ

 Q: What are the testing and attendance requirements at VIBE Academy?

 A: VIBE Academy students may be required to complete the following at the discretion of the teacher and or curriculum:

 - Minnesota Comprehensive Assessments (MCA) in grades 3-12